 The National Digital Stewardship Residency was created by the Library of Congress in partnership with the Institute of Museum and Library Services (IMLS).

 Residents of the NDSR program have the opportunity to develop, apply, and advance their digital stewardship knowledge and skills in real-world settings.
-Five candidates will be selected to participate in one of five paid residencies in Washington, D.C. area institutions starting in June 2015.
-Additional NDSR experiences in Boston and New York started in September 2014.
+Five candidates have been selected to participate in one of five paid residencies in Washington, D.C. area institutions from June 2015 - June 2016.
+Additional NDSR experiences in Boston and New York are happening concurrently.
 The pilot NDSR experience was hosted in Washington, D.C. from September 2013 - May 2014.